Birth Weight Rising: Why Do Some Women Have Enormous Babies?

 Birth weight has trended upward in the U.S. for decades, with the average weight for a newborn now hovering around a healthy 7.5 pounds.
 Beyond that gentle statistical climb, however, there are worrying outliers.
-About 1 percent of babies weigh more than 9 lbs.
+About 1% of babies weigh more than 9 lbs.
 15 oz. at birth, and that’s when doctors grow concerned.
-In the past few years, babies that would’ve been considered gargantuan — 13-pound-plus newborns — have become more commonplace, with record-breaking deliveries recorded in Pennsylvania, California, Germany, Spain, and elsewhere.
-In the U.K., one mom famously gave birth — vaginally, no less — to a whopping 15-lbs., 7-oz. son.
+In the past few years, babies that would’ve previously been considered large, like a 9 lb. baby or 10 lb. baby, and even those that would be thought of as gargantuan, like 13-pound-plus newborns, have become more commonplace.
+In the U.K., one mom famously gave birth — vaginally, no less — to a whopping 15 lbs., 7 oz. son.
 And just last year, a Florida woman raised eyebrows when she gave birth to a 13-pound baby girl by C-section.
 “It looked like they pulled a toddler out of my belly,” the mother told ABC News.
-“When the doctor was pulling her out of me I just start hearing them all laughing and excited.”
+“When the doctor was pulling her out of me, I just start hearing them all laughing and excited.”

-As birth weight approaches 10 pounds, vaginal delivery can put the mother and baby at risk.
+As birth weight approaches 10 lbs., vaginal delivery can put the mother and baby at risk.
 Delivering giant babies vaginally can injure the mother’s birth canal, tearing vaginal tissue and potentially rupturing the uterus, which can lead to severe bleeding and, if left untreated, death.
-Meanwhile, even if the enormous kid somehow makes it out of his or her mother, studies suggest the child is more likely to develop diabetes, obesity, high blood pressure, and abnormal cholesterol levels, opening the door to a life of long-term cardiovascular problems.
+Meanwhile, even if the enormous kid somehow makes it out of their mother, studies suggest the child is more likely to develop diabetes, obesity, high blood pressure, and abnormal cholesterol levels, opening the door to a life of long-term cardiovascular problems.

 Macrosomia, and the related condition LGA (Large for Gestational Age), typically refer to babies who weigh more than 8 lbs.
 13 oz. at birth.
-That’s big, but also fairly routine — about 7 percent of infants born in the U.S. (and 9 percent worldwide) qualify.
+That’s big, but also fairly routine — about 7% of infants born in the U.S. (and 9% worldwide) qualify.
 Studies suggest that mothers who are older than 35, obese, or diagnosed with diabetes (either before or during pregnancy) are more likely to give birth to large children.
 Male babies are more likely than female babies to be born enormous, and overdue babies are also at higher risk.

 “Our ability to predict macrosomia is poor,” the authors of the 2008 study wrote.
 “Our management policy of suspected macrosomic pregnancies raises induction of labor and cesarean delivery rates without improving maternal or fetal outcome.”